kny5/fabacademy_antonio_anaya/docs/assignments/week09.md

 This program reads PA02 to turn on the LED at PA05, and makes a bouncing-blinky effect like an fluorescent old lamp.

 IO pins:
-PA02 <- Digital pull-up input
+PA02 <- Digital pull-up button input
 PA05 -> Digital LED output

 Autor: Antonio de Jesus Anaya Hernandez